Public functions

 blue_circ = Object(@Frames(prev_start()+20, 70), (args...)->circ("blue"))

-blue_circ = Object(@Frames(prev_start()+20, stop=90), (args...)->circ("blue"))
+blue_circ = Object(@Frames(prev_start()+20, stop=90), (args...)->circ("blue"))is the same as

 red_circ = Object(1:90, (args...)->circ("red"))